JuliaLang/IJulia.jl/README.md

 understand and debug.

-Once we get that working, development will switch to the `ipkernel.py` module in tihs directory, that uses the real IPython protocols.
+Once we get that working, development will switch to the `ipkernel.py` module in the `julia` directory, that uses the real IPython protocols.

 The `julia.py` file implements the main interface to Julia itself, and is the most stable part of this story.
 It even has a small test suite!